open-telemetry/opentelemetry.io/content/en/blog/2022/exponential-histograms/index.md

 canonical_url: https://newrelic.com/blog/best-practices/opentelemetry-histograms
 ---

 Histograms are a powerful tool in the observability tool belt.
-Leading instrumentation projects like OpenTelemetry and Prometheus support histograms because of their ability to efficiently capture and transmit distributions of measurements, enabling statistical calculations like percentiles (for example, p90, p95, p99).
+OpenTelemetry supports histograms because of their ability to efficiently capture and transmit distributions of measurements, enabling statistical calculations like percentiles (for example, p90, p95, p99 representing the 90th, 95th, and 99th percentile).

 In practice, histograms come in several flavors, each with its own strategy for representing buckets and bucket counts.
 The first stable metric release for